 In FFY2020, systems serving 10,000 or fewer customers will continue to be funded in ranked order with the available \$4 million principal forgiveness, subject to any State and federal limitations.
 These loans are offered at 50% as principal forgiveness, 25% DEP interest-free, and 25% I-Bank market rate.
 Projects are capped at \$1 million.
-Additional financing is available at the applicable base rates for amounts greater than the \$1 million cap.
+Additional financing is available at 50% DEP interest-free and 50% I-Bank market rate (publicly-owned) or 25% DEP interest-free and 75% I-Bank market rate (privately-owned) for amounts greater than the \$1 million cap.
 These projects are selected based on priority ranked order.
 In addition, the DEP intends to prioritize projects that have secured federal/non-profit grants to be leveraged with SRF funding.